 If you love the outdoors, you must visit The Cismigiu Gardens or the Cismigiu Park which is the oldest and the largest park in the central area of Bucharest.
 The park was built in 1847, around an artificial lake.
 It is popular in Romanian literature fiction, referred to in several literary works.

 No matter what the season, Cismigiu Park is a fantastic place for a laid-back afternoon.
 It is especially busy during the weekend when old residents come to enjoy a stroll.
 I used to visit Cismigiu as a young child when mum and I had many walks around the paths.
 I especially remember the playground where there was a mini roller coaster for kids, with carts in the shape of ladybugs.
 It used to be my favourite thing to do in Cismigiu.

 As I grew older, my friends and I had a particular interest in one side of the park which houses an old ruin.
 Teens usually meet there, tell tales and play the guitars for an atmospheric evening.

 Tip: Hire one of the rowing boats and enjoy a fairytale-like experience on the lake.
 It's a popular activity amongst locals who go on dates on the lake.
 It's peaceful and romantic.

 Address: Bulevardul Regina Elisabeta, București 030167, Romania

-Calea Victoriei or the Victory Way is one of the classiest boulevards in Romania.
-Lined with gorgeous baroque houses, expensive shops and 5* hotels, the Victory Way is where the elite used to live, walk and shop.
+You must take a stroll on this avenue because this is where the elite used to live, walk and shop.
 You can find many buildings and monuments on this street including The Cantacuzino Palace, one of the most loved buildings in Bucharest.

 Address: Cantacuzino Palace, Calea Victoriei 141, București 010071, Romania